 By Michael M. Canaris

-Collingswood native Michael M. Canaris, Ph.D., Loyola University Chicago.
+Collingswood native Michael M. Canaris, Ph.D., Pontifical University of St. Thomas (Angelicum), Rome.